Converting exhausters and coexhausters: Introduction

 \section{Introduction}

 To study extremal properties of a function we usually approximate it with some function from a certain class.
-In terms of the approximations optimality conditions and optimization algorithms are built.
-This is a natural way which is used for smooth functions.
-Therefore it is logical to apply the same idea in a nonsmooth case, however there exist other approaches that do not use this concept.
-For example we can mention Shor \cite{Demyanov-shor74}, Clarke \cite{Demyanov-cla83,Clarke_eng}, Mordukhovich \cite{Mordukhovich88,Mordukhovich76,Mordukhovich80,Mordukhovich06,Mordukhovich18}, Michel--Penot \cite{M-P} subdifferentials, approximate and geometric Ioffe subdifferentials \cite{Io90}, Varga containers \cite{Warga}.
-Detailed analysis of various approaches to the problem is given in \cite{BZ}.
+Then we derive optimality conditions and build optimization algorithms in terms of these approximations.
+This is a natural way which is used for smooth functions and can be applied in a nonsmooth case too.
+Constructive Nonsmooth Analysis is the area based on the ideas introduced by Demyanov and Rubinov.
+This is one of the many approaches invented for the study of nonsmooth functions.
+For example, we can mention Shor \cite{Demyanov-shor74}, Clarke \cite{Demyanov-cla83,Clarke_eng}, Mordukhovich \cite{Mordukhovich88,Mordukhovich76,Mordukhovich80,Mordukhovich06,Mordukhovich18}, Michel--Penot \cite{M-P} subdifferentials, approximate and geometric Ioffe subdifferentials \cite{Io90}, Varga containers \cite{Warga}.
+Detailed analysis and more information on these approaches is given in \cite{BZ}.

 In 1980-th Demyanov Rubinov and Polyakova introduced notion of quasidifferentials \cite{Demyanov-Rubinov-Polyakova_quasidif79,Demyanov-Rubinov_quasidif80,Demyanov-Vasiliev85}.
-These are pairs of convex compact sets which is used to represent directional derivative and approximation of a function at a point.
+These are pairs of convex compact sets which are used to represent the directional derivative and the approximation of a function at the point in the form of sum of maximum and minimum of linear functions.
 The emergence of quasidifferentials laid the foundation for constructive nonsmooth analysis.
-A calculus was developed, which formulas let researchers to obtain quasidifferentials for a wide class of nonsmooth functions.
-Optimality conditions were formulated in terms of quasidifferentials as well as the procedures of finding directions of a steepest descent and ascent when these conditions are not satisfied \cite{Demyanov-Polyakova80}.
-Thereafter the theory of quasidifferentials progressed rapidly due to the many significant studies in the area \cite{Gorokhovik84,Liqun_Qi90,Pallaschke_Urbanski94,Dempe-Pallaschke97,Stavroulakis09, Basaeva_Kusraev_Kutateladze16,Dolgopolik_2020,Sukhorukova2017}.
+A calculus of quasidifferentials was developed.
+The formulas of the calculus enabled researchers to obtain these pairs for a wide class of nonsmooth functions.
+Optimality conditions as well as the procedures of finding directions of a steepest descent and ascent when these conditions are not satisfied were formulated in terms of quasidifferentials \cite{Demyanov-Polyakova80}.
+Thereafter the theory of quasidifferentials progressed rapidly due to many significant studies in the area \cite{Gorokhovik84,Liqun_Qi90,Pallaschke_Urbanski94,Dempe-Pallaschke97,Stavroulakis09, Basaeva_Kusraev_Kutateladze16,Dolgopolik_2020,Sukhorukova2017}.